An opportunity that transforms

 Selection of the winner

-The selection committee decides who receives the scholarship.
-The selected student will begin their studies at ORT with all benefits in place.
+In March 2027, the selected student will begin his or her studies at ORT with all benefits in effect.